The Role of the Teacher

 The teacher carefully prepares the environment by providing stimulating objects and by removing obstacles to learning.
 Typically a teacher will give a lesson to an individual child or to a small group, and then step back to allow the child to pursue the work independently.

-The teacher:student ratio is no more than 1:12 in all classes, enabling the teacher to become well acquainted with each child's learning and development.
+The teacher:student ratio is no more than 12:1 for preschool and 13:1 for elementary, enabling the teacher to become well acquainted with each child's learning and development.